IScotuS/rain-alarm-android/README.md

 - If you don't recieve any alerts after closing the app, **make sure you didn't close it from the recent apps tray**.
 Some OS identify this as an intention to **force stop** the app, which is not the normal behavior recommended by Android.
 - If you don't recieve any alerts after restarting your phone, you can try to give the app the permission to auto start.
 This is usually found on the app info settings.

+- Sometimes the location won't work even if the permission is granted, opening google maps and restarting the app worked for me.

 ## Support
 Soon..